-1. The definition of “bad debt” changed in 2018
+1. The definition of bad debt changed in 2018

 Prior to Dec.
 15, 2018, hospitals could report bad debt as the difference between what was billed to patients and the amount patients actually paid, regardless of whether the hospital ever anticipated receiving the full amount.
 Under the new standard, hospitals are only able to report bad debt when extenuating circumstances – such as unemployment or bankruptcy – prevent patients from paying an issued medical bill.

-A 2018 study from TransUnion showed that patient balances after insurance (PBAI) grew by more than 52 percent between 2012 and 2017, from 8 percent of the total bill to more than 12 percent.
-In the same time period Medicare bad debt increased by about 18 percent, for a total of nearly $3.7 billion.
-Medicare bad debt occurs when recipients don’t pay deductibles and co-insurance.)
+A 2018 study from TransUnion showed that patient balances after insurance (PBAI) grew by more than 52 percent between 2012 and 2017.
+This is an increase from 8 percent of the total bill to more than 12 percent.
+In the same period Medicare bad debt increased by about 18 percent, for a total of nearly $3.7 billion.
+(Medicare bad debt occurs when recipients don’t pay deductibles and co-insurance.)

 4. Over 20 percent of hospitals do not have a bad debt recovery process

 According to the Sage survey, 36 percent of hospital executives report using a third-party service to recover bad debt.
 About 25 percent report using an in-house approach, with 18 percent using a combination of the two.

 Additionally, 11 percent of the executives surveyed cited ineffective revenue cycle management (RCM) processes as a leading contributor to bad debt.
 Approximately 85 percent of active U.S. hospitals use an RCM software.
 The most common RCM vendors include Epic, Cerner, Evident, Meditech, and Medhost.

 5. Less than half of Americans budget for healthcare expenses